Overview

 Professional Associations

-• International Women’s Insolvency & Restructuring Confederation (IWIRC)
+• Member of the International Women’s Insolvency & Restructuring Confederation (IWIRC)

 Recognition and Awards